Seventy-Five Percent of Colour Blind People Experience Challenges at Work, EnChroma Study Finds

 – Survey Illustrates Workplace Frustrations of Colour Vision Deficiency on the Job; EnChroma Outlines Accommodation Steps for Employers –

-Berkeley, CA July 26, 2021 – In the largest known study of its kind, EnChroma – creators of glasses for colour blindness – today announced the results of a workforce survey spotlighting the frustration and obstacles that tens of millions of workers with colour blindness face every day at work.
+Berkeley, CA – July 26, 2021 – In the largest known study of its kind, EnChroma – creators of glasses for colour blindness – today announced the results of a workforce survey spotlighting the frustration and obstacles that tens of millions of workers with colour blindness experience every day at work.
 Key findings include that nine of 10 people with colour vision deficiency (CVD) stated that identifying colours correctly plays a role in their job; 75% report that being colour blind slows them down at work; 65% have trouble interpreting colour-coded materials; and over 20% can’t perform certain work that requires accurate colour-identification.

 “I work in the nuclear power industry where colour has many important roles, from safety signage and red/green indicator lights to being able to differentiate between coloured wires, and I've always had to have someone check my work,” said Zachary Rowland, a colour blind maintenance supervisor for a nuclear power plant and National Guardsman.